scooter6386/academic-alan/content/authors/admin/_index.md

 - Visitors
 ---

 I have a background in Computer Science and Nursing and have worked previously in interventional cardiology.
-Having authored several medical text books on electrocardiogram (ECG) interpretation I completed my PhD in Computer Science using eye-tracking and computational techniques to examine how practitioners interpret ECGs.
+Having authored several medical text books on electrocardiogram (ECG) interpretation.
+I completed my PhD in Computer Science using eye-tracking and computational techniques to examine how practitioners interpret ECGs.
 Since then I have worked at the University of Manchester as a Data Scientist/Research Software Engineer before becoming a lecturer of Health Data Science in the faculty of Biology medicine and Health.
 My research interests include the application of technology to healthcare and health related mobile application interventions.